Buy to Let Mortgage Multiple Occupancy

 Special features of what we offer include:

-- Exclusive Deals - Access to exclusive loan deals not available on high street
+Exclusive deals - Access to exclusive loan deals not available on the high street

 A buy to let mortgage for a multiple occupancy property is tailored for properties that are rented out to at least three people, who are not from the same household but share areas of the house such as the kitchen or bathroom.

-You can obtain a license for a large HMO by submitting an application to the local council.
+You can obtain a licence for a large HMO by submitting an application to the local council.
 The cost of an application varies from council to council.

-The types and availability of buy to let finance is likely to differ depending on whether or not your property needs a license.
+The types and availability of buy to let finance is likely to differ depending on whether or not your property needs a licence.

 Buy to Let Mortgages for Non-Licensed Multiple Occupancy Properties

-Sourcing a buy to let mortgage for a multiple occupancy property may be a more straightforward process than an HMO that requires a license.
+Sourcing a buy to let mortgage for a multiple occupancy property may be a more straightforward process than an HMO that requires a licence.

 Although accessing finance may be more straightforward, you may still benefit from contacting a mortgage broker, who can help you find the best rates and best buy to let mortgage solutions for your personal circumstances.